Biden launches wide battleground push with ads, surrogates

 “We’re not trying to get to 400 electoral votes,” Biden’s deputy campaign manager Kate Bedingfield told The Associated Press in a recent interview.
 “But we’re trying to have as many paths as possible to the 270 that it takes to win.”

-Biden’s advertising and surrogate footprint reflects a broad geographic and demographic coalition Biden is seeking.
+Biden’s advertising and surrogate footprint reflects a broad geographic and demographic coalition that he is seeking.

 As an example, Trump won Michigan in 2016 by fewer than 11,000 votes.
 Clinton lost ground in whiter, working-class areas beyond the urban areas and in Detroit, as compared to President Barack Obama’s 2012 marks.
 Although addressing either shortfall could flip Michigan back to Democrats, Biden’s campaign insists it is not prioritizing one slice of the electorate over the other.